RyanJarv/msh/docs/README.local.md

 ```

-Taking lines of input from external tools we convert it to the internal format.
+Taking lines of input from external tools we can convert it to the internal format.
 A nil value indicates EOF.
 ```go
 stdout := Line{
     Config: &Config{